CardForest/master-class/README.md

 ## Roadmap

-* **Syntactic sugar**— The current API is uniform, which makes for a clean implementation, but, from the library user point of view, it should be made simpler.
+* **Add syntactic sugar**— The current API is uniform, which makes for a clean implementation, but, from the library user point of view, it should be made simpler.

   e.g., something like